ZGIS/sentinel-2-id-generator/README.md

 - the same footprint
 - ... tbd

+## Image sub-sets and partially identical images

+It should be reflected that an image is a sub-set or partially identical with another image.

 ## Image versions

 Images might be re-processed by ESA using a different software version.
 The version should be reflected in the id.